 Ski Backpack Capacity

-Ski backpacks come in a range of sizes, from compact 20-liter packs for sidecountry or heli-accessed skiing to large 40- to 50-liter packs for overnight trips and technical ski mountaineering.
-Resort-goers leaving the rescue gear behind can likely get away with an even smaller pack like the Osprey Glade 12.
-But in our experience, the sweet spot for most skiers is in the 30- to 40-liter range, which is where the majority of the picks above fall.
-These are perfect for skiers who enjoy long days at the resort or short backcountry outings, and provide ample space and organization for avalanche gear, extra layers, skins, food, and water.
+Ski backpacks come in a range of sizes, from compact 20-liter packs for out-of-bounds skiing close to the resort or heli-accessed skiing to large 40- to 50-liter packs for overnight trips and technical ski mountaineering.
+In-bounds resort-goers leaving the rescue gear behind can likely get away with an even smaller pack like the Osprey Glade 12.
+But in our experience, the sweet spot for most backcountry skiers is in the 30- to 40-liter range, which is where the majority of the picks above fall.
+These are perfect for skiers who enjoy long days popping in and out of bounds at the resort or day tour backcountry outings, and they provide ample space and organization for avalanche gear, extra layers, skins, food, and water.
 We also feature a few packs in slightly larger sizes for overnight trips or exceptionally frigid days when you want to carry along your bulky puffy jacket and thermos of tea.
 However, keep in mind that the larger your pack’s capacity (and the more you load inside), the more cumbersome it will feel on the downhill.

 Ski Backpacks (pair)